multiversx/mx-sdk-rs/elrond-wasm-node/README.md

 # elrond-wasm-node

-Contains the actual calls to the Arwen VM API.
+Contains the actual calls to the Arwen VM API, and their wrapper.

-The crate is necessary to produce .wasm binaries that can interact with the VM.
+Can be build both for wasm or for debug mode, but will only be used in the wasm output.